I’m Effy, a psychodynamic MNCS Accredited therapist and counsellor based in east London. Currently I work only online.

 What is psychodynamic therapy?

-Good question.
-It can mean a number of things but I would describe it as an approach that looks at the dynamics within us and between us and other people.
-It is interested in our histories, our contexts, and our relationships.
-It gives space (i.e. it is not overly prescriptive) but believes too that we should not always shy away from uncomfortable feelings.
-It provides a framework that encourages us to connect to ourselves more authentically, and to improve our insight into ourselves and those around us.
-From a position of greater insight, we potentially find ourselves more compassionate, more grounded, and more able to act flexibly in different situations.
+'Psychodynamic' is an umbrella term for a therapeutic orientation characterised by its attention to out-of-awareness aspects of our mind and the ways in which our histories affect our experience of the world.
+Different practitioners use this framework differently: for me it is an approach that offers a good therapeutic balance for understanding and growth.
+There is space for exploration (i.e. it is not overly prescriptive or manualised) but room too for the idea that we should not always shy away from uncomfortable feelings.
+It provides a framework that encourages us to connect to ourselves more authentically, and to improve our level of insight into ourselves and those around us.
+From a position of greater understanding, we potentially find ourselves more compassionate, more grounded, and more able to act flexibly in many different situations.